 The trainers and leaders of SDONA bring a collective wealth of over 75 years experiences to our efforts to develop and nurture a sound education and skill building program for K9 SAR teams throughout North America.

 Meet the Management Team

-Bill Dotson, President
+Bill Dotson, Founder

 Bill Dotson began dog training in 1971 when he and his wife became interested in AKC obedience.
 He later transitioned to Schutzhund (German protection dog sport) in 1975 and then founded and was training director of the California Rescue Dog Association in 1977.
 He earned "Mission Ready" status with the Swiss Disaster Dog Association after training in Switzerland.
 From 1978 to 1980, he assisted the Davis California police department as a volunteer police dog team.
 After moving to Virginia, Bill joined Dogs East and was an operational member from 1982 to 1997.
 During his long canine career, Bill has responded to a very long list of national and international disasters.
 Because of his experience, he was tasked with assisting FEMA in the development of their criteria for FEMA Disaster Task Force dog teams.
 He also worked with Virginia Task Force 2 (VA-TF2) in the development of their K9 teams.
 Bill is a regular speaker and seminar leader on Search and Rescue, Disaster and Cadaver search dogs.
 He has acted as an advisor to numerous search and rescue teams around the world.
 He is also the founder and President of Applied K9 Technologies.

 Matthew Noar, President